spinnylights/vulkan-notes/vulkan_notes.md

 value here must describe a single shader stage (i.e. it cannot be `VK_SHADER_STAGE_ALL_GRAPHICS` or `VK_SHADER_STAGE_ALL`).
-You are also required to specify the name of the entry point for the shader, the entry point being the function which is executed first in the shader (this is typically set to `"main"`).
+You are also required to specify the name of the entry point for the shader (see "Shaders").
 You can optionally pass an array of [`VkSpecializationInfo`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkSpecializationInfo.html)s, which allow constant values in a shader module to be specified at pipeline creation time (see "Specialization constants" below).